 Homemade Corned Beef Sandwiches

 If you have never visited a New York delicatessen, you are missing out on some incredible sandwiches.
-The homemade corned beef sandwiches I make were inspired by a Jewish deli in New York City where I used to live.
+The homemade corned beef sandwiches I make were inspired by a Jewish deli in New York City, where I used to live.
 They are served on toasted rye bread, topped with sauerkraut and homemade Russian dressing.
+These homemade sandwiches are ideal for St. Patrick’s Day, game day, or anytime you are craving a comforting, easy-to-make meal.

-With my easy recipe for slow-cooker corned beef, you can make NYC Katz Deli corned beef sandwiches anytime you want at home!
+With my easy recipe for slow-cooker corned beef or Instant Pot corned beef, you can make NYC Katz’s Deli corned beef sandwiches at home anytime!
 This will save you money and a trip to NYC!

 This is an easy recipe that you can make from scratch, and it’s a great way to use leftover corned beef.
 I like mine on rye bread, but toasted sourdough is another great option.
-While Jewish eateries won’t add cheese to these sandwiches, try it with some melted Swiss cheese and tangy mustard; it’s a fantastic combo!
+While Jewish eateries won’t add cheese to these sandwiches, try it with some melted Swiss cheese and tangy mustard; it’s a fantastic combo that everyone loves.
+Stacked with layers of tender corned beef, crispy sauerkraut, melted cheese, and Russian dressing, and cooked to a crunchy finish in melted butter in a cast-iron pan.

 Why you will love this recipe

-• It is quick and easy: It takes 10 minutes and is as simple as making a sandwich.
+• It is quick and easy: It takes 10 minutes to assemble and cook this gourmet sandwich.

 • Versatile: Change the bread, cheese, or dressing without ruining the sandwich.